RUSSIA: Further arrest for Muslim study groups

 Financial penalties even if not convicted

 Officials have placed both Jehovah's Witness defendants and all of the Muslims currently being prosecuted (except Aliyev) on the list of "terrorists and extremists" maintained by the Federal Financial Monitoring Service (Rosfinmonitoring).
 Banks are thereby obliged to freeze their assets.
 On 30 January 2014, the law was relaxed to allow small transactions not exceeding 10,000 Roubles per month.
-(For a detailed description of this financial blacklisting, see Forum 18's "Extremism" Russia religious freedom survey http://www.forum18.org/archive.php?article_id=2215.)
+(For a detailed description of the impact of the Rosfinmonitoring list, see Forum 18's "Extremism" Russia religious freedom survey http://www.forum18.org/archive.php?article_id=2215.)

 Another arrest in Dagestan: Izberbash